Van Partible

-Efrem Giovanni Bravo Partible (born December 13, 1971), known professionally as Van Partible, is an American animator and cartoonist best known for creating the animated television series Johnny Bravo.
+Efrem Giovanni Bravo Partible (born December 13, 1971), known professionally as Van Partible, is a Filipino-born American animator and cartoonist best known for creating the animated television series Johnny Bravo.

 Early life and education

 Partible was born in Manila on December 13, 1971, moving to the United States when he was nine months old.
 He grew up in Salinas, California with an avid love of drawing.
 Despite growing up copying artwork from collections of old comic books, it was not until college that Partible decided to pursue a career in animation.
 Partible attended Loyola Marymount University where he began work on a senior thesis project titled Mess O' Blues (1993).
 Initially a film about three Elvis Presley impersonators, time constraints influenced Partible to shrink the concept's scale to one impersonator.